On this page

 An object you can use to set environment variables that apply to all of your users in the same session.

-Overrides the auto-generated stableID that is set for the device.
+Overrides the auto-generated stableID that Statsig sets for the device.

-How much information is allowed to be printed to the console.
+How much information the SDK prints to the console.

 Implementing this type allows customization of the initialization.
-See Using SpecsDataAdapter to learn more.
+Refer to Using SpecsDataAdapter for details.

 The maximum amount of time (in milliseconds) that any network request can take before timing out.